 America is Especially Violent

-It ranks 32nd in the world in terms of gun violence, and with nearly four gun deaths per 100,000 people, the United States is eight times more deadly than Canada and nearly 100 times more deadly than the UK.1
+Per gun violence statistics in the United States, we rank 32nd in the world.
+With nearly four gun deaths per 100,000 people, the United States is eight times more deadly than Canada and nearly 100 times more deadly than the UK.1

 2021 isn’t helping to lower these statistics.
 Per the FBI, gun ownership rose during the Pandemic, with a 20% increase in the number of federal background checks for gun purchases from March 2019 to March 2020.2